 As many of you know, I’m somewhat of a connoisseur of deconstruction.
-My next book surrounds this topic.
+My next book will include a deep dive into deconstructing faith.

 Deconstruction is so hot right now that white thought leaders are finding ways to monetize it, and fundamentalists are finding ways to malign it.
 You know it’s a big deal with big evangelical media start churning out “concerns” about a particular topic.